The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 **Kampeos Harma**

 Marks all players with one to four blue or purple dots.
-Players marked with blue dots will be dashed to by the body of the Hippokampos in sequence from one to four, and players marked with purple dots will be jumped to by the head of the Hippokampos in sequence from one to four.
+Players marked with blue dots will be dashed to by the body of the Hippokampos in sequence from one to four, dealing damage in a line AoE.
+Players marked with purple dots will be jumped to by the head of the Hippokampos in sequence from one to four, dealing damage in an AoE around them.
+This deals moderate physical damage and inflicts a physical vuln debuff, so players cannot be hit by more than one dash or jump.

 **Dissociation**